falcosecurity/falco-website/content/en/docs/plugins/_index.md

 ### Source Plugin

 A source plugin provides a new sinsp/scap event source.
 It has the ability to "open" and "close" a stream of events.
-It also has the ability to return an event to the plugin framework via a next() method.
+It also has the ability to return new events to the plugin framework.

 Source plugins also have the ability to extract information from events based on fields.
 For example, a field (e.g. `proc.name`) extracts a value (e.g. process name like `nginx`) from a syscall event.
 The plugin returns a set of supported fields, and there are functions to extract a value given an event and field.
 The plugin framework can then build filtering expressions/Falco rule conditions based on these fields combined with relational and/or logical operators.
 For example, given an expression `ct.name=root and ct.region=us-east-1`, the plugin framework handles parsing the expression, calling the plugin to extract values for fields `ct.name`/`ct.region` for a given event, and determining the result of the expression.
 In a Falco output string like `An EC2 Node was created (name=%ct.name region=%ct.region)`, the plugin framework handles parsing the output string, calling the plugin to extract values for fields, and building the resolved string, replacing the template field names (e.g. `%ct.region`) with values (e.g. `us-east-1`).